 In the spring of 1974, seven artists formed the Palouse Watercolor Socius.
 All were students of Alfred Dunn at the University of Idaho.
 Of the original group, Kay Montgomery and Linda Wallace remain active members.
 PWS’ purpose is to give watercolorists the opportunity to learn from each other, exhibit their work, and promote an appreciation of watercolor painting within the community.
 Our members are a diverse group living in the Palouse region of northern Idaho and eastern Washington, as far away as Spokane.

-In June 2013 we are hosting a four-state juried competition and show in collaboration with the Inland Northwest Watercolor Society and the University of Idaho Prichard Art Gallery in Moscow, Idaho.
-We are excited about the show and have received numerous inquiries from regional artists.
+This summer, PWS coordinated a four-state juried competition and show in collaboration with the Inland Northwest Watercolor Society and the University of Idaho Prichard Art Gallery in Moscow, Idaho.
+Thirty five paintings were selected for the exhibit, which will were on exhibit until August 3.

 PWS members maintain ongoing exhibits at several venues on the Palouse and in the Lewiston-Clarkston valley.
 Additionally, we participate in annual shows during Moscow’s ArtWalk and at the Dahmen Artisans’ Barn in Uniontown, Washington.
 Click on the “Our Members” tab to see biographies and examples of their work.